MakarovDi/uplot/README.md

 :red_circle: Not well documented (a lot of parameters, small amount of examples).
 :red_circle: High memory consumption (limited number of plots in Jupyter).
 :red_circle: Some expected API functions are missing (e.g. imshow).
-:red_circle: 3D and 2D axis parameters are not unified (layout.xaxis doesn't work for 3D).
+:red_circle: 3D and 2D axis parameters are not unified (e.g. layout.xaxis doesn't work for 3D).

 ## Extending